oslomet-arx-as-a-service/Rapport/presentation/presentation.md

  - Subsampling
     Releasing only a subset of the dataset instead of all the records

+Several models have been implemented to prevent the different disclosure types.
+We will only introduce the most important here.
+For a full overview see [https://arx.deidentifier.org/overview/privacy-criteria/]

+K-Anonymity

 #### Risk assessment
 Re-Identification is the reverse of de-identification and is the primary threat addressed by laws and regulation[https://www.sciencedirect.com/science/article/pii/S1386505618307007?via%3Dihub#bib0110].
 Quantifying risk of re-identification associated with a dataset is of high importance.
 The key aspect for re-identification is the uniqueness of quasi identifying attributes and the uniqueness of the combinations of the attributes.
 Quasi attributes can be linked with additional data in the dataset or from external datasets to identify individuals.

+In the literature these are the three types of disclosures that are of importance[https://buildmedia.readthedocs.org/media/pdf/sdcpractice/latest/sdcpractice.pdf]

+- Identity disclosure

+    Occurs if an attacker associates a known individual with a data record. e.g. If the attacker uses external information to in combination with a dataset to identify a person in the dataset.

+- Attribute disclosure

+    Occurs if an attacker is able to learn some new information about a person based on the information in the dataset. e.g. If a dataset show all males over 60 in Oslo has been on unemployment benefits.

+- Membership disclosure

+    Occurs if an attacker can determine if a individual is in a specific dataset without being able to identify the specific record.

 Three different threat scenarios are commonly used by researchers[https://www.sciencedirect.com/science/article/pii/S1386505618307007?via%3Dihub#bib0110]